stephenbuck/skillbase/backend/README.md

 The project will use ngnix for the primary web server.
 It's also used by the API gateway (ApiSix).

+Additional documentation can be found in the README.md files within the project subdirectories:

+Catalog
+Certify
+Common
+Identity

+Instructions:

 Links:

 https://dzone.com/refcardz/getting-started-domain-driven